 In addition to the default configuration settings in Ansible Configuration Settings, you can use the connection variable ansible_shell_type to select the plugin to use.
 In this case, you will also want to update the ansible_shell_executable to match.

-You can further control the settings for each plugin via other configuration options detailed in the plugin themselves (linked below).
+You can further control the settings for each plugin with other configuration options detailed in the plugin themselves.
+You can use ansible-doc -t shell -l to see the list of available plugins.
+Use ansible-doc -t shell <plugin name> to see plugin-specific documentation and examples.

 See also